ntrupin/abstractml/README.md

 ![](https://img.shields.io/github/stars/abstractml/abstractml.svg) ![](https://img.shields.io/github/forks/abstractml/abstractml.svg)

-### We're looking for someone to help build the precompiler.
+### We're looking for someone to help maintain the project.
 If you would like to help, please open an issue.

 An HTML abstraction focused on simplicity, providing beautiful, easy syntax to create webpages.